react-native-sensors/react-native-sensors/docs/Usage.md

   );

 setTimeout(() => {
-  // If it's the last reference to an Accelerometer
-  // we will stop the native API subscription.unsubscribe();
+  // If it's the last subscription to accelerometer it will stop polling in the native API subscription.unsubscribe();
 }, 1000);
 ```